 ]]>

-https://phase.so/2025/04/25/blog-one/feed/ 0
+https://phase.so/2025/06/08/embracing-digital-transformation-in-humanitarian-aid-the-future-is-now/feed/ 0

 Why We Need to Move Away From Needs Assessments to Strengths-Based Assessments. https://phase.so/2025/04/04/why-we-need-to-move-away-from-needs-assessments-to-strengths-based-assessments-2/ https://phase.so/2025/04/04/why-we-need-to-move-away-from-needs-assessments-to-strengths-based-assessments-2/#respond Fri, 04 Apr 2025 08:25:23 +0000 https://phase.so/?p=2210 At Phase Organization, we continuously strive to refine our approach to community development, ensuring our methods are both effective and empowering.
 Historically, assessments have focused on identifying needs or deficits within a community.
 However, there is a growing recognition that this approach can unintentionally create a narrative of lack.
 That’s why we are shifting towards a strengths-based assessment model.